applebiter/jackdaw/README.md

 3. Speak into the microphone.
 4. Click "Stop Recording" to stop recording audio.

 The application will detect the audio and begin processing it.
+Also, this little app is kind of a memory beast.
+No leaks, but when the libs are all loaded it comes in at nearly 1GB.
+The CPU usage is negligible, hovering at around %0.5 on my older machines.